homemade-vanilla-bean-ice-cream.

 • 1 tablespoon high-quality vanilla extract or 1 vanilla bean

-1. Heat the Dairy: In a medium saucepan, combine the cream, milk, salt, and half of the sugar.
-Heat until it just begins to simmer—do not let it reach a rolling boil.
+1. Heat the Dairy: Combine cream, milk, salt, and half the sugar in a medium saucepan.
+Heat until just simmering—avoid a rolling boil.

 mint-chocolate-chip-scoop-perfection.